 The Golden Whistle awards – in which the trophies feature that archetypal element of efficient railway operating, the Acme Thunderer whistle – celebrate the best of railway operating and are handed out to those companies making the greatest strides in punctuality and other key indicators.

 • Right time arrivals – Inter-city TOCs.
-Golden Whistle for best in class, Silver Whistle for most improved.
-Based on Network Rail moving annual average right time data to end of Period 9.
+Gold Whistle for best in class, Silver Whistle for most improved.
+Based on Network Rail moving annual average On Time data to end of Period 9.

 • Right time arrivals – London and South East TOCs.
-Golden Whistle for best in class, Silver Whistle for most improved.
-Based on Network Rail moving annual average right time data to end of Period 9.
+Gold Whistle for best in class, Silver Whistle for most improved.
+Based on Network Rail moving annual average On Time data to end of Period 9.

 • Right time arrivals – Regional TOCs.
-Golden Whistle for best in class, Silver Whistle for most improved.
-Based on Network Rail moving annual average right time data to end of Period 9.
+Gold Whistle for best in class, Silver Whistle for most improved.
+Based on Network Rail moving annual average On Time data to end of Period 9.

 • Freight performance – FOCs.
-Golden Whistle for best in class, Silver Whistle for most improved.
+Gold Whistle for best in class, Silver Whistle for most improved.
 Based on ‘A2F’ (Arrival to Fifteen) moving annual average scores of freight operating companies.

 • Minimising delay minutes – operators.
-Golden Whistle for best in class, Silver Whistle for most improved.
-All TOCs and FOCs assessed for reduction in ‘TOC/FOC on self’ delays, moving annual average to end of Period 9.
+Gold Whistle for best in class, Silver Whistle for most improved.
+All passenger and freight operators assessed for reduction in ‘TOC/FOC on self’ delays, moving annual average to end of Period 9.

 • London Underground Line performance.
-All Lines assessed for reduction in lost customer hours to end of Period 9.
-Golden Whistle for most improved, Silver Whistle for second most improved.
+All Lines assessed for based on number of services operated to the end of Period 9.
+Gold Whistle for best in class, Silver for most improved.

 • Special Award.
-Each year the IRO judging panel chooses an individual or team and awards a Golden Whistle for special acts of courage, selflessness or quick thinking.
+Each year the CIRO judging panel chooses an individual or team and awards a Gold Whistle for an operating achievement deemed worthy of special recognition.

 HOW DO I ENTER?